 For me, now seven years later, after officially “retiring” from the medical field and just doing photography.
-I realize that it is hugely important that we let kids know that being an artist, in whatever capacity that means for them, is totally acceptable.
+I realize that it is hugely important that we let kids know that being an artist is totally acceptable in whatever capacity that means for them.
 Whether they are a photographer, videographer, graphic designer, painter, etc. that it doesn’t have to just be a hobby.
 That it can also be a career path and a pretty dang cool one at that.

 So maybe next time your kid decides to paint on your wall or ask to go to art camp or maybe when the school sends home the form asking for suggestions for career week, suggest an artist!